Agile Accounting Standard Program

 - Blocking large scale and enterprise adoption of Agile

-- Increasing the risk of false audit findings, inappropriate financial reporting and restatement of earnings.
+- Increasing the risk of false audit findings and inappropriate financial reporting

 - Limiting organizations and industry from fully adopting and leveraging the benefits of an Agile Software Development Methodology

-Engage with FASB’s Emerging Issues Task Force to promote and develop an Agile Accounting Standard that will better define and standardize internal IT development costs for organizations that use an iterative or agile software development methodology.
+Promote a practical and viable Agile Accounting Approach that will better define and clarify internal IT development costs for organizations that use an iterative or agile software development methodology.

 - Document a compelling business case